libp2p/docs/content/concepts/transport.md

 - 1 RTT for WebTransport handshake
 - 2 RTT for libp2p handshake; one for multistream and one for authentication (with a Noise handshake)
-> With protocol select, the WebTransport handshake and the libp2p handshake
-> can run in parallel, bringing down the total round trips to 2.
+In principle, the WebTransport protocol would even allow running the WebTransport handshake and the Noise handshake at the same time.
+However, this is currently not possible in Chrome due to a bug in its WebTransport implementation.

 ### WebTransport in libp2p